Self-evaluation motives: Self-Verification

-The self-verification motive asserts that people want to verify their previously existing beliefs about the self.
-No preference regarding the task valence is apparent.
-Regarding task diagnosticity, people seek knowledge about their certain self-conceptions to a greater extent than they do for their uncertain self-conceptions.
+The self-verification motive asserts that individuals seek confirmation of certain self-conceptions more than uncertain ones.
+There is no clear preference regarding the task valence (positive or negative outcomes).

 Cognitive responses guide the self-verification motive partially depending on their previously formed self-concept.
 That is, when a certain trait is present, positive feedback regarding this trait is judged to be more accurate than unfavourable feedback; but when in the presence of the alternative trait, there isn’t any difference in the judgement of the feedback accuracy.
 However, this pattern is conditional on perceived trait modifiability.

 The self-verification motive resulted in cognitive responses to traits considered to be unmodifiable, but not to traits considered modifiable.
 In the former, positive feedback is considered more accurate than negative feedback, when in the presence of the trait.
 On the other hand, negative feedback is viewed as more accurate than positive feedback in the presence of the alternative trait.
+This motive is particularly active for self-views considered stable or core to one’s identity.